Haitham Mustafa

-Haitham Mostafa Karar (هيثم مصطفي كرار; born 30 Aug 1978) is a Sudanese former footballer who played as midfielder.
+Haitham Mostafa Karar (هيثم مصطفي كرار; born 19 July 1977) is a Sudanese former footballer who played as midfielder.
 He was the captain of Al-Hilal Omdurman and the Sudan national team.

 Club career

 He joined Al-Hilal in November 1995 after transferring from Al-Ameer Al-Bahrawi, a second league team.
-He is one of the promising players of Africa.
+He was one of the most promising players of Africa at that time.
 He was on the verge to going to Everton in the transfer window in 2011, but it was declined.

 International career

 He led the Sudanese national team to qualify for the 2008 African Cup of Nations, which was the first time for the national team to qualify in over 30 years.
-He won caps between 2000 and 2012.